munin-monitoring/munin/doc/sphinx/installation/install.rst

 Build dependencies on Debian / Ubuntu
 -------------------------------------

-In order to build Varnish from source you need a number of packages installed.
+In order to build Munin from source you need a number of packages installed.
 On a Debian or Ubuntu system these are:

 * perl